ipfs/go-ds-crdt/README.md

 and [`Batching`](https://pkg.go.dev/github.com/ipfs/go-datastore#Batching)
 interfaces from `go-datastore`.

+This means that you can create a network of nodes that use this datastore, and that each key-value pair written to it will automatically replicate to every other node.
+Update can be published by any node.
+Network messages can be dropped, reordered, corrupted or duplicated.
+It is not necessary to know beforehand the number of replicas participating in the system.
+Replicas can join and leave at will, without informing any other replica.
+There can be network partitions but they are resolved as soon as connectivity is re-established between replicas.

 Internally it uses a delta-CRDT Add-Wins Observed-Removed set.
 The current value for a key is the one with highest priority.
 Priorities are defined as the height of the Merkle-CRDT node in which the key was introduced.

+Implementation is independent from Broadcaster and DAG syncer layers, although the easiest is to use out of the box components from the IPFS stack (see below).

 ## Usage